Entergy's Transmission Organization

 operating companies (EOCs): Entergy Arkansas, Inc.; Entergy Louisiana, LLC;

-Entergy Mississippi, Inc.; Entergy New Orleans, Inc.; and Entergy Texas, Inc.
+Entergy Mississippi, Inc.; Entergy New Orleans, LLC; and Entergy Texas, Inc.

 The Entergy transmission system is comprised of approximately 15,700 circuit

 miles of transmission lines operated at 69 kV to 500 kV and approximately 1,500

 substations.The transmission system spans portions of Arkansas, Louisiana,

 Mississippi, Missouri and Texas, covering 114,000 square miles.
 This system is

 regulated by the Federal Energy Regulatory Commission (FERC) and retail

 regulators, including the Arkansas Public Service Commission, the Louisiana

 Public Service Commission, the Mississippi Public Service Commission, the City

 Council for the City of New Orleans and the Public Utility Commission of Texas.